aliatech/loopback-diff-mixin/README.md

 * //TODO

+**IMPORTANT:**
-**IMPORTANT:** This Loopback mixin has only be tested with Loopback 3 and MongoDB connector.
+This Loopback mixin has only be tested with Loopback 3 and MongoDB connector.
+Requires Node ≥ 8

-This project is under development.
+**This project is under development.**

 ## How to install